 If anybody knows anything about Stoneman Douglas High School, it's one of the biggest schools in Broward County.

-It's huge, it's a huge campus.
+It's a huge campus.

-Um we have uh a shooter in custody.
+We have a shooter in custody.

 Right now, the buildings are not safe to be cleared.

-We're asking that you put out on the news ASAP that any parent who's looking for their child to please go immediately to the Marriott within the Heron Bay complex.
+We're asking that you put out on the news, ASAP, that any parent who's looking for their child to please go immediately to the Marriott within the Heron Bay complex.

 Our deputies and other police officers are transporting these young students over to Heron Bay to be reunited with their parents.